Curated by Antonia Alampi

 Participating artists Ibrahim Mahama

-On Monumental Silences, by Ibrahim Mahama, marks the first act in a series of interventions within a three-year collaboration between Extra City and the Middelheim Museum, in which the function of monuments in the city of today is critically re-assessed.
+On Monumental Silences marks the first act in a series of interventions as part of a three-year collaboration between Extra City and the Middelheim Museum, in which the function of monuments today is critically re-assessed.

 This project has been made possible thanks to the generous support of

 APALAZZOGALLERY, Brescia.
 We would also like to thank AIR Antwerp for

 their cooperation.
 A collaboration between Kunsthal Extra City and the Middelheim Museum.

 - 'Belgium Has a Racist Monuments Problem Too—Here’s How They’re Dealing With It.
 Ibrahim Mahama's latest exhibition asks what Europe should do with its colonial monuments', text by Naomi Rea on artnet

 - 'Passen deze racistische en koloniale beelden nog in onze hedendaagse samenleving?', interview with Ibrahim Mahama by Janine Meijer (in Dutch)

 - 'Operatie propere beelden.
 Kunsthal Extra City herwerkt fout standbeeld', in De Standaard (in Dutch)

 - 'Pater De Deken moet eraan geloven.
 Kunsthal Extra City laat publiek 'gedekoloniseerde' versie van omstreden beeld maken', in Gazet van Antwerpen (in Dutch)

 - 'Groen uitgeslagen monumenten kritisch (her)bekijken', interview met Ibrahim Mahama en Antonia Alampi in H ART 178 (in Dutch)